BOOK NOW

 Our itinerary

-Sunday April 26: Welcome drink at the hotel in Turin followed by group dinner.
+Sunday April 19: Afternoon walking tour of Ljubljana.
+Five o’clock (!) welcome drink at the hotel followed by a group dinner.

 ***Itinerary may change; exact details to follow.